 Managing Transportation Noise

-Transportation systems, including roads, railways, and airports, are major contributors to urban noise pollution.
-The constant hum of traffic and the rumble of trains can significantly affect the quality of life.
+Transportation systems, including roads, railways, and airports, are dominant sources of urban noise pollution.
+The constant drone of traffic and the intermittent roar of airplanes significantly degrade the quality of life for those living and working nearby.
+Chronic exposure to transportation noise is linked to stress, sleep disturbances, cardiovascular issues, and reduced cognitive performance.

 Tackling Construction and Industrial Noise